SCADA vs. Digital Control Platforms: Why Renewable Energy Needs a New Approach

 Enhanced Security Posture: Modern cybersecurity built into the platform foundation provides superior protection compared to security measures retrofitted onto legacy SCADA systems.

-Operational Flexibility: The standardized plugin architecture enables customer-configurable data collection, allowing operators to add additional data tags, modify collection frequencies, or adjust normalization schemes without vendor involvement.
+Operational Flexibility: The standardised plugin architecture enables customer-configurable data collection, allowing operators to add additional data tags, modify collection frequencies, or adjust normalisation schemes without vendor involvement.

-Portfolio Scalability: The standardized plugin model enables consistent approaches across diverse assets—the same inverter plugin works whether deployed at a 5MW site or a 500MW facility.
-This plugin standardization enables portfolio-wide optimization and equipment consistency that traditional SCADA systems cannot achieve without prohibitive site-by-site customization costs.
+Portfolio Scalability: The standardised plugin model enables consistent approaches across diverse assets—the same inverter plugin works whether deployed at a 5MW site or a 500MW facility.
+This plugin standardisation enables portfolio-wide optimisation and equipment consistency that traditional SCADA systems cannot achieve without prohibitive site-by-site customisation costs.

 Vendor Independence: Complete control of data from source to consumer eliminates vendor dependencies that plague traditional implementations.
 This data sovereignty preserves operational flexibility and negotiating leverage.